CLI wrapperยถ

 Aliases: run

+help screens.
 The target CLI is not modified.

-Resolution order for SCRIPT: installed console_scripts entry point,
+Resolution order for SCRIPT: installed console_scripts entry point, a local

-module:function notation, Python file path, or Python module name.
+Python file path, module:function notation, or Python module name.

 Options: